-In Art and History of Art, assessments are authentic to support learning through diverse and inclusive strategies, to provide real world professional practice and to prepare you for the workplace.
+Assessments in the Art & Philosophy programme are authentic to support your learning.
+Diverse and inclusive strategies provide real world professional practice and prepare you for the workplace.

-Summative assessment points are all 100% coursework as a combination of a range of different assessment methods.
+Summative assessment points are predominantly coursework (no examinations) as a and combine a range of different assessment methods.

 Practical modules support accumulative learning documented through portfolios of practice, combined with written reflective elements, and in larger credit modules, an end-of year group exhibition of your artwork.

-Our practice-based assessment methods provide inclusive and diverse combinations that enable students to demonstrate their skills and knowledge relevant to their individual creative practice and strengths, and are supported through detailed assessment handbooks.
+Our studio assessment methods provide inclusive and diverse combinations that enable you to demonstrate your skills and knowledge relevant to your individual creative practice and strengths supported through detailed assessment handbooks.